CustomTypeOne/LoopPatches/README.md

 ### README instructions updated (simplified) 06-Jan-2023

 Thanks to community member (bjorkert), the instructions have been simplified.
+The information that will show up when you apply paste the patch commands will also look different - this is normal.

 * There is no longer need to manually download and check state of prior patches that might be on your system.